SerStableLad/StableRisk-V1/PRD.md

 StableRisk is a single-page web app that provides users with a comprehensive risk assessment of USD-pegged stablecoins.
 Users input a stablecoin ticker and receive a detailed risk profile based on peg stability, transparency, liquidity, oracle setup, and audits.

+**Current Status:** Deployed to production on Vercel with analytics tracking and support for 19+ stablecoins.

 ---

 ## 2. Key Features

-- Search bar for stablecoin ticker input (manual entry only, no autocomplete)
+- Search bar for stablecoin ticker input with auto-discovery for new stablecoins
 - Main summary card with stablecoin basic info and overall risk score displayed as a circular meter
 - Peg Stability section with 365-day price chart and peg deviation statistics
 - Risk factor summary cards (transparency, liquidity, oracle, audit) with color-coded risk levels